-Artificial intelligence offers enormous promise to advance progress, and powerful capabilities to disrupt it.
-This policy brief is the first installment of a series that examines how advances in AI could be exploited to enhance operations that automate disinformation.
-Introducing the RICHDATA framework—a disinformation kill chain—this report describes the stages and techniques used by human operators to build disinformation campaigns.
+Artificial intelligence offers enormous promise to advance progress and powerful capabilities to disrupt it.
+This policy brief is the second installment of a series that examines how advances in AI could be exploited to enhance operations that automate disinformation campaigns.
+Building on the RICHDATA framework, this report describes how AI can supercharge current techniques to increase the speed, scale, and personalization of disinformation campaigns.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.